 Law Firm & Legal Department Applicants

-Law firm applicants must be licensed to practice law in the jurisdiction where they plan to apply for a Fellowship.
-Legal department applicants can be licensed to practice law in any jurisdiction unless the posting indicates otherwise.
+- Have an active license to practice law in the U.S. (Law firm applicants must be licensed to practice law in the jurisdiction where they plan to apply for a Fellowship.
+Legal department applicants can be licensed to practice law in any jurisdiction unless the posting indicates otherwise).

-Please note: Since one goal of the Fellowship is to increase the number of returning lawyers in leadership roles, applicants should have a strong interest in working for and advancing within a law firm or legal department.
+Please note: Since one goal of the Fellowship is to increase the number of returning lawyers in leadership roles, applicants should have a strong interest in advancing within a law firm or legal department.

 The following organizations are currently recruiting for OnRamp Fellows.
 To learn more about their open roles, please click here.
 Please continue to check back as law firms and legal departments continue to join our OnRamp 200 initiative.